codebar/tutorials/js/lesson3/tutorial.md

 $("#container")       // an element with the ID container
 $(".total")           // elements with the class total
 $("ol#items")         // ordered list elements with the ID items
-$("ol#items li")      // list elements, within an ordered list with the id colors
+$("ol#items li")      // list elements, within an ordered list with the ID items
 ```

 You can also use CSS3 selectors.